We Are All Related AR

 This map features four Treaty 6 marker sculpture locations along with other items of interest.

 About the Sweetgrass Bear Treaty Markers

-Video produced by MACE 501 students Billy Smale and Amanda Almond.
+Video produced by MACE 501 graduate students Billy Smale and Amanda Almond.

 About the Sweetgrass AR Project

 The We are All Related Augmented Reality or Sweetgrass AR project sought to integrate Indigenous knowledge and teaching methods in post-secondary education, encouraging processes of critical, reflective, and reciprocal relationship-building though the co-creation of AR content.
 Augmented reality layers digital information over a view of the “real-world” on a mobile device, offering an innovative approach to engage faculty, students and Indigenous peoples to share insights and knowledge beyond what is first observed.
 Cree teachings in digital narrative form, created and presented in AR platforms, can share location-based knowledge, history, and language in engaging ways that reveal settler and Indigenous histories, present activities, and potential futures co-present in shared spaces.

 Our AR ‘learning by design’ project involved a guided pedagogical process where students and instructors from the University of Alberta worked with Cree Knowledge Keepers from Saddle Lake Cree Nation to co-create AR content.
 We used the HP Reveal (formerly Aurasma) platform to share AR stories about treaty at Sweetgrass Bear, a Treaty 6 marker bear sculpture carved by Stewart Steinhauer, inspired by a vision received by Knowledge Keeper Dr. Diana Steinhauer.
 The sculpture is located in the Enterprise Square building, a former Hudson’s Bay Company site.
 It is a concrete expression of the relationships between Cree and settler peoples of the area, and serves as a physical reminder of treaty.